top of page

 (As submitted in Chinese)

-Rebuilding Sino-U.S. People-to-people Exchanges: Personal Reflections
+Rebuilding Sino-U.S. People-to-people Exchanges: Personal Reflections (Translated)

 Lin Jiawen has completed her first year of her master’s program at School of International Relations and Diplomacy, Beijing Foreign Studies University.
 She is studying western political institutions with a focus on American society and party politics.
 She also has a bachelor background of Bulgarian philology, and has kept her research interest in area study on Central and Eastern European countries.
 Her rich overseas people-to-people exchange experience and internship in The Chinese People’s Association for Friendship with Foreign Countries helped make her future career plan.
 She is ambitious to contribute to deepening the friendship between China and other countries.

-1990 Institute Prize Runner-Up Essay
+2024 1990 Institute Runner Up Prize Essay

 The Future of the U.S.-China Educational Exchanges

-By Mustapha Dukuly (Columbia University)
+By Mustapha Dukuly

-Mustapha is a second-year Master of Public Administration candidate at Columbia University's School of International and Public Affairs (SIPA), concentrating in International Finance and Economic Policy with a specialization in International Organization and U.N.
+Mustapha Dukuly is a second-year Master of Public Administration candidate at Columbia University's School of International and Public Affairs (SIPA), concentrating in International Finance and Economic Policy with a specialization in International Organization and U.N.
 Studies.
 He graduated summa cum laude from Worcester State University with a bachelor's degree in Economics and Liberal Studies, winning the 2021 Robert K. O'Brien Next Big Idea Contest.
 At SIPA, Mustapha's research spans U.S.-China educational exchange, U.S.-Africa relations in education, international institutions, and sustainable development.
 He has a particular interest in Liberian-American diplomatic relations, including visa reciprocity.
-Mustapha's work aims to shape a more collaborative future in the global arena..
+Mustapha's work aims to shape a more collaborative future in the global arena.

 2023 College Essay Contest